ismael-araujo/Hotel-Reviews-Analysis-Using-NLP/README.md

 ## Next Steps:

 - Test the model in the whole data set
-- Use the features of the model with the highest coeficcient to understand which words can predict better if a review is good or not and test
+- Use the features of the model with the highest coefficient to understand which words can predict better if a review is good or not and test
-- Use the features with the highest coeficcient to predict if posts in social media are positive or negative
+- Use the features with the highest coefficient to predict if posts in social media are positive or negative
 - Create a recommendation system to the user based on reviews
 - Create a dashboard for guests and hotels easily get information about hotels.